Yosemite - California

-Death Valley -
+Death Valley - California

-Death valley is one of the largest national parks in the United States, located east of the Sierra Nevada between the Mojave desert and Great Basin.
-The oldest rocks here date back 1.7 billion years and native americans inhabited the area as early as 7000 BC.
-At 86 feet below sea level, Badwater basin is the second lowest point in the western hemisphere while the Panamint mountain range is the highest at 11,049 feet.
+Death Valley is one of the largest national parks in the United States, located east of the Sierra Nevada between the Mojave desert and Great Basin.
+The oldest rocks here date back 1.7 billion years and native americans inhabited the area as early as 7000BC.
+At 86 feet below sea level, Badwater basin is the second lowest point in the western hemisphere while the Panamint mountain range is the highest at 11,049 feet

-Canyon de Chelly -
+Canyon de Chelly - Arizona

-White Sands -
+White Sands - New Mexico

-Needles district -
+Needles district - Canyonlands Utah

 here is a link to the Canyonlands N.P trailguide

-Saguaro Park, Sonoran Desert -
+Saguaro Park, Sonoran Desert - Arizona

-Bryce Canyon -
+Bryce Canyon - Utah

-Natural Bridges national monument -
+Natural Bridges national monument - Utah